Morphage/MovieSearch/README.md

 MovieTool
 =========

 A tool designed to help in deciding which movie to watch next, based on criteria such as runtime, IMDB rating and Metascore.
-The tool can also be used for other general search purposes.
+The tool can also be used for other purposes like movie comparison or multiple movie search.
 Makes use of the IMDB API and database to gather the previously mentioned information.

 ##### How to Use
 Open a terminal or command prompt and run `python movie_tool.py`.
 The list of movies you want to use the tool on should be located in a file called `movies_to_watch.txt` and this file should contain the exact title of the movies, one per line.
 Example output of the tool is shown below: